 Can you recall that moment when the radio played your favorite song while you were traveling in your car?
 Or maybe you wished you could listen to your favorite talk show again and again?
 The one-time pleasures were worth delving into but times now have changed.

 Though radio still exists, podcasts have been introduced to listen to people talking and discussing numerous ideas.
-The fun of it gets even better if you’re hitting the gym or sipping your cup of morning coffee.
+The fun of it gets even better if you’re hitting the gym, sipping your cup of morning coffee or drawing inspirations for your next social club logo design.
 However, every podcast and podcaster is unique in their own way, which is why you can’t underestimate the power of strong speech and verbal communication.

 You know where the title points towards and yes, we understand.
 It sounds radically absurd to describe a field completely based on visual perception of design.
 It’s like describing the color orange to a blind person!
 But that doesn’t mean the blind person can’t imagine.
 Likewise, you can’t see the speakers nor their designs, but that doesn’t hold you back from letting your creative and imaginative juices flood your mind.

 Sounds too good to be true?
 It sure is, because today, we decided to talk about some great design podcasts that may sound music to every graphic designer’s ears.
-Not only do these podcasts provoke interest, they’re also packed with crucial information in the form of trends, tips, and techniques to get hold of the graphic design.
+Not only do these podcasts provoke interest, they’re also packed with crucial information in the form of trends, tips, and techniques to get hold of the graphic design, professional logo design and branding.

 Be all eyes now because we’re about to mesmerize your auditory senses in 3, 2, 1… Now!